-- 9. Within one week of receiving the plagiarism charge from the Counsellor: if a student wishes to appeal a Plagiarism/Cheating charge, they must inform a Counsellor they wish to appeal the charge. - 10.
-Within two weeks of the appeal being reported to Counselling: appeals will be heard by the Plagiarism/Cheating Appeal Committee (PAC).
-The role of PAC is to review charges and either grant or deny the appeal, based on the evidence presented.
-PAC is composed of representatives from the six academic Divisions, who are appointed by their respective Deans for a one semester term.
-Three of the six Divisions will be represented on PAC in each academic year.
-The student and Instructor are informed of the PAC verdict after the meeting by the Chair of the PAC.

-11. Within three (3) working days for the PAC meeting: the PAC Chair submits a formal report of the hearing to the VPA or Principal, who signs off on the decision, before the decision is entered into the student's i9 file.
+- 9. Within one week of being notified of the plagiarism charge from the Rights and Responsibilities Coordinator if a student wishes to appeal a Plagiarism/Cheating charge, they must inform a Counsellor they wish to appeal the charge. - 10.
+Within two weeks of the appeal being reported to the Rights and Responsibilities Coordinator, appeals will be heard by the AIAC.
+The role of AIAC is to review charges and either grant or deny the appeal, based on the evidence presented.
+AIAC is composed of representatives from the six academic Divisions, who are appointed by their respective Deans for at least one semester term.
+Three of the six Divisions will be represented on AIAC in each academic year.
+The student and Instructor are informed of the AIAC PAC verdict after the meeting by the Chair of the AIAC. - 11.
+Within three (3) working days of the AIAC meeting: the AIAC Chair submits a formal report of the hearing to the VPA or Principal, who signs off on the decision before the decision is entered into the student's file.
 The report will describe the circumstances of the case and explain the basis on which the appeal was decided.
-It will also include a summary of the dissenting opinions (if any) of PAC members.
+It will also include a summary of the dissenting opinions (if any) of AIAC members.

-11. PAC:
+12. AIAC:

-The position of Chair will rotate among the Division representatives as will the Division representatives.
+The position of Chair will rotate among the Division representatives.
 The Division representatives will each be paid \$50 per case and the Chair will be paid \$75.

-When a student launches an appeal (i.e., informs a Counsellor and pays the \$50 appeal fee, refunded if successful), a Counsellor will convene a hearing of PAC usually within 10 business days.
+When a student launches an appeal (i.e., informs the Rights and pays the \$50 appeal fee, refunded if successful), the Rights and Responsibilities Coordinator ill convene a hearing of AIAC, usually within 10 business days.

-Also attending the hearing will be the student appellant, a Counsellor, and the Instructor who brought the charge.
-The Instructor may bring one representative from their department, and the student may bring an advocate.
+Also attending the hearing will be the student appellant, the Rights and Responsibilities Coordinator and the instructor who brought the charge.
+The instructor may bring one representative from their department, and the student may bring an advocate.

-The PAC hearing proceeds as follows:
+The AIAC hearing proceeds as follows:

-- 1. Chair outlines the procedure - 2.
-Instructor presents with all present - 3.
-Student presents with all present. - 4.
-Student responds to the instructor's presentation with all present. - 5.
-Instructor responds to student's presentation with all present. - 6.
-Student responds with instructor absent (if student requests). - 7.
+- 1. Chair outlines the procedure

+- 2. Instructor presents with all present

+- 3. Student presents with all present.

+- 4. Student responds to the instructor's presentation with all present.

+- 5. Instructor responds to student's presentation with all present.

+- 6. Student responds with instructor absent (if student requests). - 7.
 Instructor responds with student absent (if instructor requests). - 8.
-PAC deliberates in camera, with each representative casting a vote.
-No abstentions are permitted; majority rules. - 9.
-The decision of PAC is conveyed to the Instructor and the Counselor, who then informs the student.
+AIAC deliberates in camera, with each representative casting a vote.
+No abstentions are permitted, and majority rules. - 9.
+The decision of AIAC is conveyed to the Instructor and the Rights and Responsibilities Coordinator, who then informs the student.
 Accounting is also notified in the event of a refund. - 10.
-The decision of PAC is final i.e. not subject to further appeal. - 11.
+The decision of AIAC is final (i.e., not subject to further appeal). - 11.
 Within three (3) working days, the Chair submits a formal report of the hearing to the VPA or Principal, who signs off on the decision before sending it to the Office Manager to enter it in the student's file.
 The report will describe the circumstances of the case and explain the basis on which the appeal was decided.
-It will also include a summary of the dissenting opinions (if any) of PAC members. - 12.
-Counselling will enter the verdict in the student's file.
+It will also include a summary of the dissenting opinions (if any) of AIAC PAC members. - 12.
+The Rights and Responsibilities Coordinator will enter the verdict in the student's file.